 The Solution: Evaluate what challenges you are facing in life, and try to identify whether they're symbolically showing up in your space.
 Remove the symbols, and replace them with items you want to attract.

 It should come as no surprise that natural light can make us feel happier and more positive.
-"Mirrors in feng shui are like aspirin," jokes Benko.
+"Mirrors in feng shui are like aspirin," Benko jokes.
 "They're prescribed often to treat many ailments.
-They're a quick adjustment when you want to expand a space, and bring in more light."
+They're a quick adjustment when you want to expand a space and bring in more light."
 The key here is to be very mindful of what the mirrors reflect.
 Is it a stack of bills (i.e. more clutter) or a beautiful view?

 The Solution: When you hang a mirror, make sure it reflects more light, a serene view, or an expansive part of the room.

 For efficiency's sake, it's never practical to have two work stations situated back-to-back.
-Think about what it'll look like when two people are cooking.
-This is why many kitchen experts will suggest a triangular set up between the fridge, stove, and sink.
-But Benko suggests there is also a feng shui reasoning behind it: "There can be a conflict in the house when you have fire right across from water—water puts out fire."
+This is why many kitchen experts suggest a triangular set up between the fridge, stove, and sink.
+But Benko says there is also feng shui reasoning behind it: "There can be a conflict in the house when you have fire right across from water—water puts out fire," she notes.